sophielouisefeith/minishell/stappenplan.md

 and the following three files are automatically opened when a program executes to provide access to the keyboard and screen.</h2>

+In the following descriptions, if the file descriptor number is omitted, and the first character of the redirection operator is ‘<’, the redirection refers to the standard input (file descriptor 0).
+If the first character of the redirection operator is ‘>’, the redirection refers to the standard output (file descriptor 1).

+if you have > you get the output from the input -- shows the input if you have < you get the input from the output ->> to the output.

+pwd cd

+na | geen output
+van de input >